 This study analyzed the differential methylation patterns between calcifying and non-calcifying strains of E. huxleyi strains and their relations to differential gene expressions.

-Deep learning methods have been very successful in recent years in uncovering intricate patterns in complex datasets.

 RESults

 Genome-wide patterns of DNA methylations in E. huxleyi

 The average methylation level revealed the general characteristics of the methylome and was computed as the ratio of the number of reads with methylated cytosines to the total number of mapped reads covering the site.
 The cytosine methylation levels varied depending on the local sequence context (C, CpG, CHG, and CHH) and the E. huxleyi strains.
 The EH1516 strain had an average methylation level of ~7.1% for all C’s, 16.1% for CpG, 5.3% for CHG, and 0.5% for CHH contexts.
 In comparison, the EH217 strain had an average methylation level of ~7.2%, 15.8%, 5.9%, and 0.6% for all C’s, the CpG, CHG, and CHH contexts (Table 1).
 It showed that the two E. huxleyi strains had similar average methylation levels, while the EH217 had a slightly higher methylation rate in the CHG context.